hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 goes Sita.
 How can you talk of 'princess' and 'royal birth' to me?
 I go before you!"
 So, Sita went.
 And the younger brother, he also went with them.
-They penetrated far into the forest, until they reached the river Godâvari.
+They penetrated far into the forest, until they reached the river Godāvari.
 On the banks of the river they built little cottages, and Rama and Lakshmana used to hunt deer and collect fruits.
 After they had lived thus for some time, one day there came a demon giantess.
 She was the sister of the giant king of Lanka (Ceylon).
 Roaming through the forest